BEagle1984/silverback/docs/guides/storage.md

 * Not distributed: it only protects code paths within the same process.
 * `LockLostToken` is `CancellationToken.None`.

-## Putting it together: which storage should I pick?
+## Putting It Together: Which Storage Should I Pick?

 A practical rule of thumb: